victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

         \text{Recall} = \frac{\text{Number of customers predicted as GOOD given that they are GOOD}}{\text{Total number that is actually GOOD}}
     \end{align}
    ```
-- Specificity: Also referred to as the __true negative rate__; that is, the ratio of true negatives to all the negatives.
+- __Specificity__: Also referred to as the __true negative rate__; that is, the ratio of true negatives to all the negatives.
   ```math
       \begin{align}
         \text{Recall} = \frac{\widehat{\text{TN}}}{\widehat{\text{TN}}+ \widehat{\text{FP}}}
     \end{align}
    ```

-- F-Score:
+- __F-Score__: This estimates the classification model based on predictions for the positive class.
   ```math
       \begin{align}
               \text{F-Score}  = \frac{2 \times Recall \times Precision}{Recall+ Precision}